Hoolock gibbon: Classification

 The classification of this gibbon has changed several times in the past few years.
 Classically, all gibbons were classified in the genus Hylobates, with the exception of the siamang.
-After some studies, the genus was divided into three subgenera (including the siamang's Symphalangus), and then into four (recognizing Bunopithecus as the hoolock subgenus distinct from other gibbon subgenera).
+After some studies, the genus was divided into three subgenera (including the siamangs Symphalangus), and then into four (recognizing Bunopithecus as the hoolock subgenus distinct from other gibbon subgenera).
 These four subgenera were elevated to full genus status.
 However, the type species for Bunopithecus is Bunopithecus sericus, an extinct gibbon or gibbon-like ape from Sichuan, China.
 Very recent investigations have shown that the hoolock gibbons are not closely related to B. sericus, so they have been placed in their own genus, Hoolock.
 In the process, the two subspecies of hoolock gibbons have been raised to species level.
 A new subspecies of the western hoolock gibbon has been described recently from northeastern India, which has been named the Mishmi Hills hoolock gibbon, H. hoolock mishmiensis.
 A further new species, H. tianxing, with an estimated population of about 200, was discovered in southwest China in 2017.